workingDog/StixConvert/README.md

     type, created, modified, created_by_ref, revoked, confidence and name (when available)

 Similarly, the following Stix SRO properties are represented in GraphML and GEXF edges:

-    type, created, modified, description, revoked and confidence
+    relationship_type, created, modified, description, revoked and confidence

 ### References